MetPX/sarracenia/doc/sr_post.7.rst

   Headers: parts=1,256,1,0,0 sum=d,25d231ec0ae3c569ba27ab7a74dd72ce source=guest

 Posts are published on AMQP topic exchanges, meaning every message has a topic header.
-The body consists of a time *20150813161959.854*, a size in bytes *256*, the number of block of that size *1*, the remaining bytes *0*, the current block *0*, a flag *d* meaning the md5 checksum is performed on the data, the checksum *25d231ec0ae3c569ba27ab7a74dd72ce*, a tag *default* and finally the source url of the product in the last 2 fields.
+The body consists of a time *20150813161959.854*, followed by the two parts of the retrieval URL.
+The headers follow with firs the *parts*, a size in bytes *256*, the number of block of that size *1*, the remaining bytes *0*, the current block *0*, a flag *d* meaning the md5 checksum is performed on the data, the checksum *25d231ec0ae3c569ba27ab7a74dd72ce*,

 MetPX-Sarracenia